thanhcong0111/web_security/README.md

 # web_security
 Exploit vulnerability labs at portswigger.net.
-For more information, you can click on the following link:
+To understand more, you can click on the following link:

 - [View all labs at portswigger.net](https://portswigger.net/web-security)